The Urban Conga: Projects

 Ribbon was designed as a transformative communal platform for people to connect, share, and learn each other's versions of Long Island City.
 It acts as a playful gesture wrapping around and framing out different moments throughout several pedestrian pathways and communal spaces within the city.
-The spatial intervention begins to playfully disrupt one's daily routine and encourages them to begin to look at their surrounding context in new ways.
+The spatial intervention begins to playfully disrupt one's daily routine and encourages them to look at their surrounding context in new ways.